-All graduate students are expected to demonstrate minimal proficiency (earned an A or B in relevant coursework) in the following four areas: (1) Cartography or GIS, (2) Statistics, (3) Advanced physical geography, and (4) Advanced human geography.
-Courses satisfying prerequisites 3 and 4 must have been taken at the junior/senior level.
+All graduate students are expected to demonstrate minimal proficiency (earned an A or B in relevant coursework) in the following four areas: (1) Cartography or GIS, (2) Statistics, (3) Advanced Physical Geography, and (4) Advanced Human Geography.
+Courses satisfying prerequisites 3 and 4 must have been taken at least at the junior/senior level.
 Students who are admitted to the graduate program with deficiencies in one or more of the prerequisites categories above may demonstrate minimal proficiency by one of the following two methods:

 - A. Completing an equivalent course at another institution.
-Equivalence will be affirmed by the Coordinator of Graduate Studies during initial student advisement and copies of course syllabi and the student's graded work may be requested.
-Students entering the graduate program with a previously-earned Geography degree are assumed to have satisfied prerequisites 3 and 4. - B. Taking one of the following courses for the appropriate deficiency: - I. Fundamentals of GIS: GEOG 5103 - 2.
-Statistics: STAT 5013 or equivalent - 3.
-Advanced physical geography: GEOG 3023, 3033, 4023, 4053, 4063, 4073, 4083 - 4.
-Advanced human geography: GEOG 313/413 (topical), 323/423 (special), 373 (regional)
+Equivalence will be affirmed by the Coordinator of Graduate Studies during initial student advisement and copies of course syllabi and the student's graded work may be requested. - B. Taking one of the following courses for the appropriate deficiency: - 1.
+Fundamentals of GIS: GEOG 5103 - 2.
+Statistics: GEOG 3333, taken as GEOG 5510 CRN 65498 (for Fall 2022), or equivalent - 3.
+Advanced Physical Geography: Courses listed in Group I - 4.
+Advanced Human Geography: Courses listed in Group II

-Note: Remediation courses may be taken concurrently with courses counting toward the POS.
-However, remediation deficiencies CANNOT be applied toward any POS.
-Also, all courses listed on the POS must have grades no lower than a B. Finally, undergraduate courses cannot receive a tuition waiver.
+Note: Remediation courses may be taken concurrently with courses counting toward the Program of Study.
+However, remediation deficiencies CANNOT be applied toward any Program of Study.
+Also, all courses listed on the Program of Study must have grades no lower than a B. Finally, undergraduate courses cannot receive a tuition waiver.
+Students may take 5000 and 6000 level courses for remediation and receive tuition waivers if the remediation is included in their initial offer letter.